codahale/veil/docs/src/design.md

 cryptographically secure manner–makes for much simpler protocols with guarantees that are easier to understand.

 Instead of combining a hash function and a digital signature algorithm, we have a single digital signature protocol.
-Instead of combining a key exchange, a KDF, and an AEAD, we have a single hybrid public key encryption protocol.
+Instead of combining a KEM, a KDF, and an AEAD, we have a single hybrid public key encryption protocol.
 This integration bakes in logical dependencies on sent and received data in a feed-forward mechanism, which removes it from the attackable surface area of the protocol.
 Because STROBE operations are cryptographically dependent on prior operations, the need for domain separation identifiers, padding, and framing is eliminated.

 Finally, the use of STROBE means all protocols which end in `RECV_MAC` calls are [compactly committing][cce].